-While new exporters account for the majority of aggregate export growth, little else is known about them.
-Using new data on Chilean firms, we document that aggregate export growth in Chile is driven by only a few new exporters.
-These exporters are new business entities, operate new plants, and behave much like experienced exporters: they start large, have high survival rates, and quickly converge to their long-term export intensity.
-Moreover, these new firms are owned by existing businesses and are likely the by-product of either domestic spin-offs or foreign direct investment.
-By focusing on the average new exporter, typically a firm previously serving the domestic market, the existing models of new exporter dynamics miss these keys features of export growth.
+Other than that new exporters account for a large part of aggregate export growth, we know little else.
+We document that aggregate export growth in Chile is driven by only a few new exporters.
+These exporters are new business entities, operate new plants, and behave much like experienced exporters: they start large and have high survival rates.
+Moreover, 70% of these new firms are owned by existing businesses and are likely the by-product of either domestic spin-offs or foreign direct investment (24%).
+By focusing on the average new exporter the existing models of new exporter dynamics miss these key features of export growth.